usarscotus/legal-directory/frcmp/rule_32.2.md

 (i) lists any identified property;

-(ii) describes other property in general terms; and
+&nbsp;&nbsp;(ii) describes other property in general terms; and

-(iii) states that the order will be amended under Rule 32.2(e)(1) when additional specific property is identified or the amount of the money judgment has been calculated.
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) states that the order will be amended under Rule 32.2(e)(1) when additional specific property is identified or the amount of the money judgment has been calculated.

 &nbsp;&nbsp;(3) Seizing Property.
 The entry of a preliminary order of forfeiture authorizes the Attorney General (or a designee) to seize the specific property subject to forfeiture; to conduct any discovery the court considers proper in identifying, locating, or disposing of the property; and to commence proceedings that comply with any statutes governing third-party rights.
 The court may include in the order of forfeiture conditions reasonably necessary to preserve the property's value pending any appeal.